-The inaugural ACM Symposium on Computer Science and Law will be held at the New York Law School in New York City on October 28.
-Funding is available for students to attend this inaugural symposium which will include keynote talks by ACM Turing Award co-recipient Shafi Goldwasser and ACM Fellow Ed Felten, panels on research, education, and practice in the interplay of computer science and law, and a reception featuring student posters.
+The ACM Symposium on Computer Science and Law was held at the New York Law School on October 28.
+This inaugural symposium included keynote talks by ACM Turing Award co-recipient Shafi Goldwasser, ACM Fellow Ed Felten, and Yale Law School's Jack M. Balkin.
+Panels discussed research, education, and practice in the interplay of computer science and law.
+The video of the symposium is now available to watch on event website.

 ACM Queue’s “Research for Practice” consistently serves up expert-curated guides to the best of computing research, and relates these breakthroughs to the challenges that software engineers face every day.
 This installment of RfP is by Anna Wiedemann, Nicole Forsgren, Manuel Wiesche, Heiko Gewald, and Helmut Krcmar.
 Titled “The DevOps Phenomenon,” this RfP gives an overview of stories from across the industry about software organizations overcoming the early hurdles of adopting DevOps practices, and coming out on the other side with tighter integration between their software and operations teams, faster delivery times for new software features, and achieving a higher level of stability.